 Don Swaynos is a filmmaker and editor living in Austin, TX.
 He has written, directed, produced, and/or edited award-winning films, commercials, and music videos.

-Don has also edited for television; including CNN’s Emmy nominated docu-series High Profits, Rooster Teeth’s critically-acclaimed science fiction drama Day 5, A&E’s long-running reality show Shipping Wars, as well as programs for TLC and The Discovery Channel.
+Don has also edited for television; including CNN’s Emmy nominated docu-series High Profits, two seasons of Rooster Teeth’s critically-acclaimed science fiction drama Day 5, A&E’s long-running reality show Shipping Wars, as well as programs for TLC and The Discovery Channel.

-Additionally, Don recently served as producer on Brad Besser’s meta-documentary Beaver Trilogy Part IV (Official Selection, Sundance Film Festival 2015) and Travis Matthews’ dark drama Discreet (currently in post-production).
+Additionally, Don recently served as producer on Brad Besser’s meta-documentary Beaver Trilogy Part IV (Sundance) and Travis Matthews’ Discreet (Berlinale).

 Awards and Recognition

 Outstanding Business & Economic Reporting: Long Form, Emmy Nomination

 (High Profits, Editor)

 Jury Award, Best Texas Short, SXSW 2015